Open House Festival

 History

-This rarely open 'small gem in the heart of London' was created in 2009 in part of the Will's Library of Guy's Hospital Medical School built in 1826.
-It was partitioned off in 2007 but retains the original oak book cases with carved ends and carved oak pillars supporting the roof.
+This rarely open 'small gem in the heart of London' was created in 2009 in in part of the Will's Library of Guy's Hospital Medical School.
+The library was created in 1902 and housed in Hodgkin Building of the medical school, itself built in 1826.

 The specimens in the Museum date from 1806 to the present and come from around the world.
 They were collected for research and teaching and are still used for those purposes.
-They represent much of the present college's scientific heritage and include specimens of scientific and historical importance.
+They represent much of the present college's scientific heritage and include specimens of scientific, medical and historical importance.

 Contents

 Many people past and present have been important in the Museum; in its inception, development and current state and use.
-In order for the maximum number of people to learn about the history and ongoing work of the Museum, there will be exhibitions highlighting the work and contributions of those past and present who have been important in the development of the current Museum.
+These will be highlighted together with the ongoing and future work of the museum

 There will also be the opportunity to meet and talk to some of those who are currently involved in the work of the Museum.